sallychan100/Code-Quiz/README.md

 # Code Quiz  ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-  Description: An app that allow users to search and save playlists
+  Description: An app that allow users to play a short quiz about knowledge on coding

 ## Table of content